 The capacity of BitLaunch's DDoS solution is 100gbps, making it unlikely that an attack against one of our customer's servers would succeed.
 You can see your inbound and outbound bandwidth at any point in your BitLaunch control panel.

-We hope that this guide gave you a better understanding of how these types of attacks performed and how BitLaunch DDoS protection works to keep you safe.
-If you'd like a DDoS protected server without the cost associated with it, you can sign up to BitLaunch today.
+We hope that this guide gave you a better understanding of how these types of attacks are performed and how BitLaunch DDoS protection works to keep you safe.
+If you'd like a DDoS-protected server without the cost associated with it, you can sign up to BitLaunch today.